Skip to content

 In the UK, access to drug treatment (NHS-funded) is now only possible for those who have a clinical diagnosis of SMA Type 1, 2 or 3 and who meet the eligibility criteria.
 No drug treatments are currently available in the UK for people who have been given the clinical classification / diagnosis SMA Type 4.
 Discussions leading to this diagnosis should include a careful review of the history of the person’s onset of symptoms.

-In 2024, the National Institute of Health and Care Excellence (NICE) is reviewing whether the NHS in England will continue to fund the two drug treatments, nusinersen and risdiplam, that may be prescribed for people who have SMA Type 1, 2 or 3.
-You can read more about this review, why SMA UK is advocating for adults diagnosed with SMA Type 4 to have access to drug treatment, and how you can get involved on this page.
+In 2024 / 5, the National Institute of Health and Care Excellence (NICE) is reviewing whether the NHS in England will continue to fund the two drug treatments, nusinersen and risdiplam.
+These may be prescribed for people who have SMA Type 1, 2 or 3.
+SMA UK is advocating for adults diagnosed with SMA Type 4 to have access to drug treatment.
+You can read more about the review.

 You can find out more by talking to your healthcare team, SMA UK and the other people and organisations listed in the support and resources section below.